terrillmoore/conduit-mfg/README.md

 In this first step, we'll do the following.
 1. Connect to the Conduit via a dedicated Ethernet port.
-2. Set up the Conduit for DHCP and prepare for Ansible control.
+2. Set up the Conduit for DHCP and set up the auto-SSH tunnel to the jumphost
+3. Ansible control.
 3. Restart.

 ## PC Setup Prerequisites